-14. Related Party Transactions
+19. Related Party Transactions

-Parties are related if one party has the ability, directly or indirectly, to control the other party or exercise significant influence over the other party in making financial and operating decisions; and the parties are subject to common control or common significant influence.
+Parties are related if one party has the ability, directly or indirectly, to control the other party or exercise significant influence over the other party in making financial and operating decisions; and the parties are subject to common control.
 Related parties may be individuals or corporate entities.
-Affiliates are related entities of the companies by virtue of common ownership and representation to management where significant influence is apparent.